DanyNgn/Fraud_project/README.md

 10) Choose your Fraud topic previously created in producer_fraudtest.py and connect your S3 bucket with your API keys

-11) We can see that datas are sent to S3 bucket during the consuming in real time
+11) We can see that datas are sent to S3 bucket during the consuming in real time and if each transaction is a fraud or not

 12) Sign up to Zapier Application and configure it to allow a connection and a stream from S3 bucket to an email box to see notifications sent and data consumed